Jason Alexander: Charity

-Political activism
+Political views

-Alexander has been a prominent public supporter of the OneVoice initiative, which seeks out opinions from moderate Israelis and Palestinians who want to achieve a mutual peace agreement.
+Alexander has been a prominent public supporter of the OneVoice initiative, which seeks out opinions from moderate Israelis and Palestinians who want to achieve a mutual peace agreement, through what it states is the silent majority of Israelis and Palestinians.
 On Real Time with Bill Maher, he said he had visited Israel many times and spoke about progress toward peace he had observed.